 Please submit a proposal describing the following (maximum of 8 pages, 11-point font, single-spaced):

-- Description of proposed field studies to be conducted, including: project location, stove and fuel technologies (including number of samples each), and any other relevant information.
+- Description of proposed field studies to be conducted, including: project location, stove and fuel technologies (including a number of samples each), and any other relevant information.
 The final list of stove and fuel technologies will be determined in conjunction with the Alliance.
 The list should include 2 types of traditional solid biomass stoves, 8 types of improved charcoal stoves, and 1 ethanol stove.

 - Detailed sample collection and analysis methods.